CAM Therapies to Try for Juvenile Arthritis

 Complementary therapies will not cure your child’s arthritis, but some alternative treatments may provide relief.

-When your child is in pain or her medications aren’t working as well or as quickly as you’d like, it’s natural to seek solutions elsewhere.
-In fact, nearly 75% of parents of kids with arthritis turn to complementary and alternative medicine therapies (CAM) to help their child find relief.
+When your child is in pain or medications aren’t working as well or as quickly as you’d like, it’s natural to seek solutions elsewhere.
+Nearly 75% of parents of kids with arthritis turn to complementary and alternative medicine therapies (CAM) to help their child find relief.
+Most of these therapies aren’t part of standard medical care but may be used to enhance it or relieve treatment side effects.

 If you’re interested in CAM therapies for your child, here’s what you need to know about the most popular ones for JA.